vamsisashank/angular-testing-styleguide/README.md

 ```

 ## Use `context` blocks for methods/properties
+This establishes a standardized structure for tests, allowing future readers to quickly scan and find important parts.

 * Instance methods/properties are prefixed with a `#`
 * Static methods are prefixed with a `.`